 Up until 2014, conducting a car tax check would have made sense.
 That’s because vehicle tax could be transferred from one owner to another.
 However, new rules established that year meant that vehicle tax could no longer be transferred with ownership.
 Instead, the DVLA now refunds any months of unused car tax to the previous owner, once it’s exchanged hands, so it doesn’t matter if a car had it’s tax paid for 12 months or not.

 I've just bought a used vehicle - how do I tax my car?

 Remember those paper disks you used to insert into the window of your car?
 Well, as car tax rules changed over the years these ended up being phased out.
 Now you no longer need to wait for one of these paper disks to display in your car.
-Instead, they have been replaced by a digital database has replaced all of this.
+Instead, they have been replaced by a digital database.
 Where the old paper-based system allowed for a 5-day grace period (to allow for your tax disk arriving in the post), you now need to ensure the car you’ve just bought is taxed before you drive it away.

 Furthermore, if you’re dealing with a private seller, you’ll need to make sure the car is taxed before conducting any test drives.
 We’ll get back to this point shortly as it’s important.

 How exactly do you tax your new car?
-Usually, if it’s a private seller, they will give you the green section of the car’s logbook.
+Usually, if it’s a private seller, they will give you the green section of the vehicle’s log book.
 Called the ‘New Keeper Supplement‘ or V5C/2, it lists a 12 digit reference number you can then use to tax your car online or at any post office.
 If you buy your used car from a dealer, they’ll set your car tax up online before you leave with your new purchase.

-Why does Car Guide still offer tax checker?
+Why does Car Guide still offer a tax checker?